kutschke/SecondaryInputs/README.md

 5. muse setup -1
 5. muse build -j 8

-## Example 1.
+## Exercise 1.

-Secondary input files are only advertised to work if the secondary files "share a common history with the primary".
+Secondary input files are advertised to work if the secondary files "share a common history with the primary".
-This is the example that is advertised by art to work.
-The second exercise will try what we need to do in the TDAQ.
+This first exercise does that explicitly.
+The second exercise will try the variant needed for merging files created by TDAQ.
+To run the first step:

 <pre>
    mu2e -c SecondaryInputs/fcl/all.fcl
 </pre>

 This job creates 3 toy data products, one to represent the trk data, one for the cal data and one for the crv data.
-Each is made by it's own module labels maketrk, makecal and makecrv.
+Each data product is made by its own module, with module labels maketrk, makecal and makecrv.
 The toy data product is a single integer with the structure:

 <pre>
    10000*A + N
 </pre>

-where A is 1 for the tracker, 2 for the calorimeter and 3 for the crv.
+where A is 1 for the tracker, 2 for the calorimeter and 3 for the crv; N is the event number.
-This job makes 4 art files:   all.art trkcal.art crv_1.art crv_2.art
+This job makes 4 art files:

 | File | Content |
 |------|---------|